 One of our customers had been thinking about starting his own business for a long time.
 After a profound study of the industry, he found that e-commerce is the most optimal choice.
 Why?
-One of the main benefits of e-commerce is cost.
+One of the main benefits of e-commerce business is the cost to launch it.
 To open and run an e-commerce store you need a lot less money than a regular brick and mortar shop would require.
 So, our client opened his online coffee store, with minimum experience and the desire to succeed in hand.
 Three years later, he has since grown his venture into an authoritative online store that is quite significant in its sphere.
 Currently, the daily volume of orders varies in the range of 300 to 400, with the average purchase order value of $160.

 Our client reached out to us and shared his expectations.
 From there, we decided to start with the creation of a simple online store.
 After a while, the owner noticed that his products were really popular, and people were happy to buy them day and night.
 The store has international reach, and purchases are made round the clock.
 His only regret is not doing it sooner!
 We’ve even had to step in again to revamp the website due to dramatic traffic growth.
 Not a bad problem to have!

 One of our clients sells office furniture online from Norway.
 After experiencing serious issues with the site such as poor page load speed and an unoptimized checkout, the client decided to enhance his website.
 The consequence?
 A lot more cart abandonment and higher bounce rates.
 Fortunately, he contacted us.
 We revamped the website, concentrating on removing performance bottlenecks.
 Our engagement resulted in a dramatic decrease in bounce rate, as well as the number of abandoned carts.
 The new consequence?
 The website doesn’t only attract customers from Norway, but also from abroad.

-Adding Google Analytics and CrazyEgg to the website for another client of ours allowed her to get a device breakdown report, which clearly illustrated that the website is mainly accessed through mobile devices.
+Adding Google Analytics or other analytics tools to the website for another client of ours allowed her to get a device breakdown report, which clearly illustrated that the website is mainly accessed through mobile devices.
 This gave our client the idea to make a progressive web application (PWA).
 She also noticed that her e-commerce website is popular among women aged 21-35, and these customers are interested in purchasing cocktail dresses even though initially, the website was focused on selling wedding dresses.
 This opening prompted her to target one more group of shoppers in addition to brides, and create a new product assortment for their needs.

-5. Building Trustworthy RelationshipThe powerful duo of trust and confidence is everything when it comes to business relationships.
+The powerful duo of trust and confidence is everything when it comes to business relationships.
 What better way to build such a relationship than providing a customer with all the needed information, letting them know about your business, your guarantees, and what responsibility you take?
 Undoubtedly, a customer will appreciate having detailed information about your products, complete with customer reviews and ratings.
 An e-commerce store is just perfect from this perspective.

-A discussion about the advantages and disadvantages of e-commerce for a business would be incomplete without mentioning marketplaces.
+A discussion about the benefits of e-commerce to business would be incomplete without mentioning marketplaces.
 Currently, marketplaces are considered to be an extremely popular business model, and the thought of building a marketplace occupies the minds of many business owners, both beginners and seasoned ones.
 It’s no wonder since marketplaces are beneficial for all the parties engaged.

 Currently, most marketplaces are built upon the eBay operating model, i.e. various merchants sell their products via a single platform that charges a commission fee for every purchase.
 We urge you to use the same model for your marketplace since it has proved its sustainability and reliability.

 Over the past five years, we’ve developed 14 marketplaces.
 All of them were online stores in the past.
 The marketplace owners claimed that starting from a simple online store allowed them to gain the necessary expertise.

 After a while, your marketplace may grow into a community – an online platform is the next step in the marketplace development.
-Since a community is a group of people united by common interests, they can offer vast benefits of e-commerce to an organization.
+Since a community is a group of people united by common interests, your business will face even more vast benefits of e-commerce.
 Such benefits include an opportunity to watch consumer habits and interests, reducing costs for advertisement, enhancing your e-commerce brand, and more.

-Either way, we can’t leave you without showcasing such a successful online community as Lego Ideas, launched in 2008 by the worldwide-known toy company, Lego Group.
+We can’t leave you without showcasing such a successful online community as Lego Ideas, launched in 2008 by the worldwide-known toy company, Lego Group.
 Lego Ideas unites people together who are passionate about Lego products and lets them unearth their creative potential by coming forward with ideas for new Lego sets.
 In fact, we have Lego Ideas to thank for the creation of these sets: The DeLorean Time Machine, NASA Mars Science Laboratory Curiosity Rover, and Ghostbusters Ecto-1.
 The community is flourishing and customers are strongly motivated by the 1% of the royalties they can look forward to.
 Thus, they’re glad to share their vision, ideas, and creativity.

 The disadvantages of e-commerce business are a far departure from the advantages.
 However, when starting an online business you should be aware of the possible pitfalls on your way.
 So, let’s begin:

-1. Technical IssuesRunning an e-commerce store makes you reliant on both soft- and hardware.
+Weighing the pros and cons of e-commerce it becomes clear that running an online store makes you reliant on both soft- and hardware.
 In addition to actions that can be planned, such as migrations and upgrades, you may face sudden server issues, problems with security, various downtimes and more.
 Even the slightest problem can cause growth in the bounce rate, and, consequently, the loss of potential profits.

-2. Shipping IssuesShipping is one of the biggest headaches for every e-commerce business owner.
+Shipping is one of the biggest headaches for every e-commerce business owner.
 In contrast to traditional retail where the customer contacts the seller directly, e-commerce means you need to arrange the shipment of products.
 This can be tricky because even if you firmly stand by your product, you can’t vouch for the shipping.
 Your customers can face delays at the very least.
 In the more frustrating cases, they may be on the receiving end of wrinkled, untidy, or even broken parcels.

-Troubleshooting: To overcome this issue, you should set the time aside for detailed research and compile a list of questions that need to be clarified.
+Troubleshooting: To overcome this disadvantage of e-commerce, you should set the time aside for detailed research and compile a list of questions that need to be clarified.
 Figure out how to act according to the law of the countries you’re planning to sell your products to.
 You can also turn to a lawyer and/or accountant in order to get qualified assistance.

-4. Security IssuesHandling transactions is always a headache.
+Handling transactions is always a headache and it’s another disadvantage of e-commerce.
+To be precise, it is more of a challenge.
 Running an e-commerce business means you’ll have to deal with sensitive data, such as credit card numbers, CVV/CVV2 codes, credit card expiration dates, and so on.
 You need to ensure the security and privacy of your online transactions.